 E-Bike: € 300 (€ 25 each additional day)

 Transfer rates per person (min.
 2 persons; any additional pax: -50%)

 - 11 Nights in 3 star hotels and Agriturismo with en suite bathroom

 - Bike Tour presentation (welcome meeting/call)

-- Transfer at the end of day 6 (optional)
+- Transfer at the end of the 7th day (optional)

 - Baggage transportation from hotel to hotel

 - Tickets for ferries to Carloforte and Calasetta

 We only select charming family-run accommodation where you will be able to experience the traditional Italian hospitality.
 Food is another thing we take very seriously, as any visitor to Italy should!
 We select our hotels and restaurants carefully for the highest standards of regional cuisine, so your clients can expect plenty of local delicious foods and good local wines accompanying dinners on every tour.